Lean inventory — trimming the fat from your manufacturing

 Keeping a lean inventory can be difficult as it’s a continuous process.
 That’s why it’s essential to find a piece of software that can help you manage this challenging method when running your business.

-Katana’s manufacturing ERP has been built to help modern manufacturers achieve a lean inventory workflow.
+Katana’s cloud manufacturing platform has been built to help modern manufacturers achieve a lean inventory workflow.
 Katana achieves this by offering the following features.

 Real-time master planner